CurtisBEdge/Java-Adventures/README.md

 This was my first attempt at OOP when I started learning Java as part of the Eyup Coding Academy.
-We were
+We were given a simple starter project, including a 2 word parser.

-About halfway through the project, I had an epiphany regarding OOP and understood it much better, and how I'd done most of the project so far wrong.
+About halfway through the project, I had an epiphany regarding OOP and felt I understood it much better.
+I also realised how I'd done most of the project so far wrong, and could improve on the use of OOP greatly.
 Nevertheless, I'm quite pleased with how it turned out.

-Below is the user stories that I was given to work with
+Below is the user stories that I was given to work with.

 # Text Adventure Game